WDI-DTLA-41/classroom/unit_a/week_01/w01d03m01_JavaScript_data_types/readme.md

 *  A condition that it checks
 *  Something that it does

-I want you all to walk me through creating a while loop that will `console.log` every number from 1-9

-As an exercise I want you all to put this into practice

-* Create an array of all the members of The Beatles!
-* Loop through The Beatles, and console.log each one introducing himself.

 ####For Loops
 While loops are similar to For loops, but for loops are often the better choice because they take care of the assignment, the run condition and the incrementation/decrementation all in one step.